 When your dog is vomiting yellow foam or fluid, this is a sign that she is vomiting bile and may not have very much in her stomach.
 Since there are many possible causes for your dog to be vomiting on an empty stomach, it is important to take note of when and how often it occurs.
 If you start to notice other symptoms such as loss of appetite, a yellow tinge to your dog's gums, eyes, or skin, or if she seems uncharacteristically lethargic, you may consider calling the vet.

 Examine the vomit, and note whether there is any food present, what it's consistency is and whether or not there is any blood in the secretions.
 Blood can be an sign that your dog has a stomach ulcer, which requires immediate attention.

 Think about her eating habits over the last day.
 Did she just eat, or has she gone for quite some time without a meal?
 Some dogs are prone to vomiting when their stomachs are empty.
 Has she eaten anything out of the ordinary?

 Watch your canine's behavior.
-If he doesn't want to eat, or acts more tired than usual, there might be a more serious reason if the dog is vomiting yellow fluid.
-Keep close tabs on him for at least 24 hours to determine if he's acting normal or odd.
+If she doesn't want to eat or acts more tired than usual, there might be a more serious reason for the vomiting.
+Vomiting combined with diarrhea can be a sign of inflammatory bowl disease.
+Pancreatitus can cause lack of appetite, diarrhea, fever and dehydration in addition to vomiting.
+Keep close tabs on her for at least 24 hours to determine if she's acting normal or not.

 Feel your dog's nose and belly.
 Does she feel extra hot like she has a fever?
 When a dog is vomiting yellow fluid, a fever signifies a more serious condition that a vet should handle.